50 Cent: Family and relationships

-On October 13, 1996, Jackson's girlfriend, Shaniqua Tompkins, gave birth to son Marquise.
-Tompkins later sued Jackson for $50 million in 2009, saying he promised to take care of her for life.
+On October 13, 1997, Jackson's girlfriend, Shaniqua Tompkins, gave birth to son Marquise.
+In 2009 Tompkins sued Jackson for $50 million, saying he promised to take care of her for life.
 The suit, with 15 causes of action, was dismissed by a judge who called it "an unfortunate tale of a love relationship gone sour".
-The two have had an ongoing dispute for years, and have even taken their feud to social media many times.
+The two have had a dispute for years and taken it to social media many times.

 Marquise's birth changed Jackson's outlook on life: "When my son came into my life, my priorities changed, because I wanted to have the relationship with him that I didn't have with my father."
 He credited his son for inspiring his career and being the "motivation to go in a different direction".
 Despite this, the two have endured a fractured relationship that began when Jackson and Tompkins separated in 2008.
-Their feud has been taken to social media numerous times, including in 2020 when Jackson disclosed that he "used to" love his son.
+Their feud has been taken to social media numerous times, including in 2020 when Jackson wrote that he "used to" love his son.
 Jackson has a tattoo "Marquise" with an axe on his right biceps ("The axe is 'cause I'm a warrior.
 I don't want him to be one, though"), and has "50", "Southside" and "Cold World" on his back: "I'm a product of that environment.
 It's on my back, though, so it's all behind me".

-In 2003, Jackson briefly dated actress Vivica A. Fox.
-He broke up with her eight months later.
+In 2003, Jackson dated actress Vivica A. Fox for eight months.

 Jackson dated model Daphne Joy and had his second son, Sire Jackson, with her, on September 1, 2012.
-At the age of two years, Sire modeled for Kidz Safe, a headphone brand for kids, earning $700,000 through his contract.
+At age two, Sire modeled for Kidz Safe, a headphone brand for kids, earning $700,000.

-In 2024, on a post on Instagram to promote his Cognac brand, Jackson stated that he had been practicing celibacy.
-Jackson stated: "My new idea is so big, I don't have time to be distracted I'm practicing abstinence, I have been meditating and focusing on my goals."
-Jackson further clarified his stance during an appearance on The Late Show with Stephen Colbert, stating, "Listen, when you calm down you can focus....I've been good to me."
-In the same interview, Jackson also opened up about his decision to not marry, stating that, "I'm safe.
+In 2024, in an Instagram post promoting his Cognac brand, Jackson wrote that he had been practicing celibacy: "My new idea is so big, I don't have time to be distracted I'm practicing abstinence, I have been meditating and focusing on my goals."
+Jackson clarified his stance on The Late Show with Stephen Colbert, saying, "when you calm down you can focus....
+I've been good to me."
+He also opened up about his decision to not marry, saying, "I'm safe.
 I'm not a happy hostage.
 I'm here.
 I'm free.
-I made some mistakes, just not that one....I want someone I can love in my life too, just not right now, I'm fine."
+I made some mistakes, just not that one....
+I want someone I can love in my life too, just not right now, I'm fine."